Northern Highland-American Legion State Forest

 The Northern Highland-American Legion State Forest (NHAL) provides a variety of modern, rustic, group and primitive camping opportunities.
 Some campgrounds offer accessible facilities.
 Firefly Lake and Crystal Lake campgrounds each have one accessible site with electricity.
 Clear Lake, Crystal Lake, Musky Lake and Firefly Lake campgrounds have accessible sites and shower facilities.

 Reserve campsites at Northern Highland American Legion State Forest.

 Firewood is sold at the Crystal, Clear, Buffalo, North Trout, Sandy Beach, Big Lake, Upper Gresham, Starrett, Razorback and West Star campgrounds.
 Firewood is also able from private vendors in the area.
-Registered campers may gather wood from the forest for use in your campfire as long as it is both dead and on the ground.
+Registered campers may gather wood from the forest for use in their campfire as long as it is both dead and on the ground.
 Chainsaws are not allowed within or near the campgrounds themselves.

 Trailer dump station

 Trailer dump stations are located at Clear Lake, Crystal and North Trout campgrounds.
-The dump stations are for holding tanks and a fresh water fill-up tower is available.
+The dump stations are for holding tanks and a freshwater fill-up tower is available.
 Campers may not drain dish wastewater or sewage onto the ground.

 Lost and found

 A lost and found service is maintained at Crystal and Clear Visitor Stations.
 Found items may be turned in and lost items reported at these visitor stations.
 Please help us return items to their rightful owners.